Share this post

 • The best place to store them is in the front of your cooler (3)

-The coolest part is near the fan (1), and the warmest is by the door (3)
+The coolest part is near the fan (1), and the warmest is by the door (3).

-Much like melons, the nose knows.
-Mature peaches and nectarines will have a sweet, almost floral aroma.
-You can also gently apply pressure to the stem end, and when it yields, your fruit is ready to eat.
-Avoid dropping the cases, as all stone fruits are very susceptible to bruising.
+Avoid dropping the cases, as all stone fruit is very susceptible to bruising.
 Stone fruit is usually eaten as a hand fruit, so bruises will take away from the appearance, and the bruises also just don’t taste great.
-Peaches, plums, and nectarines are very susceptible to bruising.
-Peaches and nectarines more so than plums.
+Peaches, plums, and nectarines are also very susceptible to bruising, with peaches and nectarines more so than plums.

 If you’re looking to get the most out of your food cost, you may want to look at how you’re buying your stone fruit.
 It’s packed in two main ways.

-There’s also Tray Pack: and that’s exactly what it sounds like.
+There’s also Tray Pack, and that’s exactly what it sounds like.
 They’re single or double layer.
 Each fruit is packed nestled into its own little cup.
 They are typically sent a little riper, and they’re a little easier for you to ripen at the end.
 They don’t bruise as easily because they’re separated.
-They also have a count number associated with them, it is the number of pieces per box.
+They also have a count number associated with them, which is the number of pieces per box.

-Clingstone vs. freestone?
+Clingstone vs. Freestone?

 Simply put, these are terms used to describe how the flesh attaches to the pit of the fruit, and is almost exclusively used when describing peaches.
 Clingstone varieties’ flesh literally clings to the pit, while the freestone varieties are easily separated from the pit.
-Check out my video on clingstone vs. freestone peaches.
+Check out my video on clingstone vs. freestone peaches which explains it a little more.

 That depends on what you prefer.
-White flesh stone fruits typically have lower acid (also called sub-acid) and are almost syrupy sweet, while yellow fleshed stone fruits have a sharper acidity that balances the flavor and rounds things out a bit better.
+White flesh stone fruits typically have lower acid (also called sub-acid) and are almost syrupy sweet, while yellow-fleshed stone fruits have a sharper acidity that balances the flavor and rounds things out a bit better.

-Yellow peaches are a deep yellow, sometimes, orange color, and have a balance of sweet to acid.
+Yellow peaches are a deep yellow, sometimes orange color, and have a balance of sweet to acid.

 White peaches have a very pale flesh color and are sweeter (less acid).

-What the difference between a peach and a nectarine?
+What the Difference Between a Peach and a Nectarine?

 Peaches and nectarines share the same grading standards:

-• US Fancy
+• U.S. Fancy

-• US Extra #1
+• U.S. Extra #1

-• US #1
+• U.S. #1

-• US #2
+• U.S. #2

 These standards are based on physical appearance, with the percentage of blushing of the skin being the main determinant.
 In addition, there is a three-tier index used in California that is based more on the ripeness of the fruit:

-• US Mature
+• U.S. Mature

 • Well Mature